nikhil-robinson/klipper_esp32/README.md

 ## Licensing

-Klipper_ESP32 is licensed under the GNU General Public License v3.0 due to the upstream license of the Klipper firmware.
-Please see [LICENSE.txt](LICENSE.txt) for more information.
+Please refer to the individual source files within the klipper _esp32 for detailed licensing information.

 ## Acknowledgements